McGraw-Hill profit falls as ratings demand slows

 The European debt crisis dampened corporate bond issuance during the quarter, cutting into demand for ratings.
 Meanwhile, textbook sales are under pressure as local governments, reeling from lower tax receipts, are themselves slashing costs.
 Revenue fell 2.5 percent.

-With revenue facing headwinds, the company said it is cutting at least $100 million (63.5 million pounds) of costs over the next 15 months.
+With revenue facing headwinds, the company said it is cutting at least $100 million of costs over the next 15 months.
 Third-quarter expenses for McGraw-Hill were $1.3 billion, down 2.7 percent from the same quarter last year.

 The cost-cutting is a prelude to McGraw-Hill splitting itself into two companies with appropriate expense bases, the company said.
 The conglomerate said last month it is going to divide itself into a markets data company and a textbook publisher.